Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Answer: B. No**

 The solution does not meet the requirement because a hosted Ubuntu agent runs in the Azure cloud and cannot directly access an on-premises dependency management system without additional network configuration (such as a VPN or self-hosted agent).

 The Java Tool Installer task only ensures the correct Java version is used, but does not address on-premises connectivity.

-### Question-133
+### Question- 17

 Your company uses a Git repository in Azure Repos to manage the source code of a web application.
 The master branch is protected from direct updates.